BUT NOT TO HEALTH CANADA ?

 We and the other groups were not told that we had to raise “scientifically founded doubt” (SF Doubt).
 Still, we thought we’d raised valid concerns about the evaluation of risks, so in February 2019 we filed for judicial review in Federal Court to make the case.
 The judge of the Federal Court dismissed our case in January 2020, disagreeing with our arguments on the scope and content of SF Doubt.

 We have now filed in Canada’s Federal Court of Appeal, on the basis that the judge erred in her interpretation of SF Doubt.
 We are asking for the lower judgement to be set aside.
 We are asking that the Court of Appeal find that we did raise SF Doubt.
 If the Federal Court of Appeal agrees, we’ll ask for the establishment of an independent review panel to look at aspects of the evaluation of risks of glyphosate.
+Why?
+The establishment of such a panel is allowed if a NoO raises a SF Doubt and the advice of a panel would assist.

 Friends of the Earth, Environmental Defence and David Suzuki Foundation are joining us as intervenors at the Federal Court of Appeal.
 Ecojustice is representing them.